Authored by the expert who managed and guided the team behind the Ghana Property Pack

 What is the 10-year property price prediction for Ghana as of 2026?

-This translates to a projected average annual appreciation rate of about 6% to 10% per year over the decade.
+This implies an average annual property appreciation rate in Ghana of about 6% to 8.5% in nominal terms over the next decade.

 What long-term economic factors will shape property prices in Ghana?